Shofetim (parashah): Deuteronomy chapter 17

 Baḥya ibn Paquda cited two things that Deuteronomy 17:17 prohibited to the king—multiplying wives and multiplying silver and gold—as examples of an excess of what would otherwise be permissible things, where one crosses the border from the sufficient to the superfluous, for which one has no need.
 Thus, Baḥya reasoned that the Torah warns against excess in sexual relations, possessions, and accumulation of money.

+Reading Deuteronomy 17:20, "that he may not be haughty," Abraham ibn Ezra wrote that this would indeed occur if the king were above the law.

 Deuteronomy chapter 18

 Baḥya ibn Paquda read Deuteronomy 18:13, "You shall be perfect with the Lord your God," to mean that one should aim to make one's exterior and interior selves equal and consistent in the service of God, so that the testimony of the heart, tongue, and limbs are alike and support and confirm each other.

 Deuteronomy chapter 19

 In the Torah's teaching (in Exodus 21:12–14, Numbers 35:10–29, and Deuteronomy 4:41–42 and 19:1–13) that one who killed another unintentionally did not incur capital punishment, Baḥya ibn Paquda found proof that an essential condition of liability for punishment is the association of mind and body in a forbidden act—that liability requires both intention and action.